- Education: B.A. Mathematics, Concordia College, Moorhead (2013)

 Why I joined the ECS Ph.D.
 Program

-I joined the ECS Ph.D. program because I enjoy science, study and the pursuit of knowledge.
+I joined the ECS Ph.D. program because I enjoy science, research, and the pursuit of knowledge.
 I feel that this program will continue my journey towards my academic and personal goals, as well as facilitate my way toward a rewarding and fulfilling career.